NatKendall/NatKendall/README.md

 Hey there!
 I’m Nat (she/her),

 Prior to making this Github account I was actually a middle school Math teacher!
 I adored being a teacher but missed being in the coding field, so I am now currently enrolled at UNCG taking Computer Science and searching for a Summer 2022 Internship!
-If you’re reading this as is it means I’m still searching for a beautiful team who will take me in and care for me(help haha!).
-Know anyone nearby, send them my way!

 Tell me more-more about yourself:
 - 🔭 I'm a curious being whose always ready to take on new tasks